-Please submit a CV, cover letter and a portfolio of your work highlighting key projects.
+Please submit a CV, cover letter, your notice period and a portfolio of your work highlighting key projects.
 If you do not have a portfolio, we have created a simple template that you can use.

 Send your CV, cover letter and portfolio as pdfs to email@example.com with the title “Hire me: Accessibility Specialist”.